Public Safety

 • A drone is dispatched to the scene of a 911 call, often before or as ground units are en route.

-• A remote operator can control the drone from a distance, providing a live feed of the scene to first responders.
+• A remote operator can control the drone from a distance with established BVLOS practices, providing a live feed of the scene to first responders.

 • This real-time intelligence allows for better resource allocation, improved response times, and potentially reduced risk for officers.